Keyang/node-csvtojson/readme.md

 * constructResult: true/false.
 Whether to constrcut final json object in memory which will be populated in "end_parsed" event.
 Set to false if deal with huge csv data. default: true.
 * delimiter: delimiter used for seperating columns. default: ","
+* quote: If a column contains delimiter, it is able to use quote character to surround the column content. e.g. "hello, world" wont be split into two columns while parsing. default: " (double quote)

 #### Parser
 CSVTOJSON allows adding customised parsers which concentrating on what to parse and how to parse.